geekp2p/PlayFlow/README.md

 * If ADB is DOWN or you see `ECONNREFUSED` errors, ensure the emulator is reachable on the Docker network.
 The droidflow container now starts its own ADB server and connects to `pf_emulator:5555` automatically.
-* Python tools use the `adbutils` library which looks for `ADB_SERVER_HOST` and `ADB_SERVER_PORT`.
-These are exported by the container entrypoint, but if you launch Python manually be sure they point to the emulator host.
+* Python tools rely on the `adbutils` library which talks to the local `adb` server.
+When running Python manually inside the container, ensure the emulator is connected by issuing `adb connect pf_emulator:5555` first.
 * For VNC issues, verify the password file `/root/.vnc/passwd`.
 * For high-performance video streaming, install `scrcpy` or set `SCRCPY_SERVER_JAR` to the path of `scrcpy-server.jar`.
 On Ubuntu the file is